 So this is really where we stand out from others because we provide this organ- and disease-specific, unique environment that is formulated to sustain long-term growth of cells that belong there.

 Propel(x): And where are you in terms of your development, and of this being fully available and commercialized?

-Julia: Right now we have two products.
+Julia: Right now we have two products for the zPREDICTA cancer treatment.
 The first is called r-Bone™ (reconstructed bone), which is used for growing patient cells from multiple myeloma and AML, acute myeloid leukemia.
 We also are going to be launching an r-Lung™ (reconstructed lung) product in a few months.
 So those are our off-the-shelf products that you can buy, bring to your lab, and do the experiments.
 We also have a number of partnerships with pharmaceutical companies where we’re working together to investigate other cancers and other tissues.

 Propel(x): You are a Y Combinator company.
 Talk to me about that recognition, and how you’ve been received by the industry.

 Julia: I started my career in academia.
 I was a professor at Purdue for five years, which is how my co-founder and I met.
 Having academic roots gave me a really unique perspective into what scientists would want and how scientists approach things.
 So this really helps in my interaction with scientists in pharma.
 Being a Y Combinator company helped us learn a lot about the business aspects of getting our product out into the world and marketing it effectively.
 Combining that with our team’s very strong scientific expertise Y Combinator has allowed us to really push our technology forward.

 Propel(x): It’s unique for a science company to take a Y Combinator route versus a program that’s specifically for science entrepreneurs.